vdbrink/vdbrink.github.io/ai/ai-user-input-needed-notification-light.md

 ```

 If that works, start Codex and trust the hook with `/hooks`.
-The notification will trigger when Codex asks for permission, and optionally when a turn stops if you kept the `Stop` hook.
+The notification then triggers when Codex asks for permission, and optionally when a turn stops if you kept the `Stop` hook.

 ---

-The smart light can be used for more than Claude Code and Codex.
+The smart light can do more than signal Claude Code and Codex.
-I also use it for other Home Assistant automations, like CO2 warnings.
+I also use it for other Home Assistant automations, such as CO2 warnings.
-You can find the full build here: [Smart and stylish notification light](/projects/smart_notification_light).
+The full build is here: [Smart and stylish notification light](/projects/smart_notification_light).